 Navigating the Oklahoma workers’ compensation system can be difficult, even with the help of a workers’ compensation counselor or ombudsman.
 Help is available from Armstrong & Vaught, P.L.C., though, if you need to file for workers’ compensation benefits.

 Let our experienced attorneys hold your employer accountable and recover the compensation you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.